 Many will be familiar with the evocative Corps painting ‘Go To It’ by Peter Archer, which features the indomitable Corporal Tom Waters on his dash across Pegasus Bridge at Bénouville on the Caen Canal.
 Earlier he had rescued a man wounded by machine-gun fire, one of the party originally tasked with laying that line to 7th Parachute Battalion.
 Waters was born on 12 October 1914 (his father served during the First World War with the Royal Warwickshire Regiment and the Worcestershire Regiment) and when he left school he went to work as a coal miner before enlisting into the King’s Own Yorkshire Light Infantry in 1935.
 He was serving in Burma when war broke out and he fought there in the early stages of the campaign; he transferred to Royal Signals in July 1943.
 Waters was severely injured by a grenade in a training accident in September 1944 prior to Operation Market Garden, losing an eye and requiring the insertion of a metal plate in his skull; he was medically discharged in the spring of 1945.
 After the war he became a postman and tragically died on 30 September 1955, aged 40, following a traffic accident in Conisbrough while on a postal round.

 Waters’ actions on D-Day were not, however, the only ones for which Royal Signals soldiers would be decorated—on the day of the landings Royal Signals soldiers earned four other Military Medals and a British Empire Medal for bravery on the beaches of Normandy.
 There was also a wealth of awards for distinguished service to those involved in the planning of the communications for Operation Overlord from its earliest days.
-Those who worked to build, operate and maintain communications in England for the vast invasion army were also rewarded for their efforts, including Auxiliary Territorial Service Sergeants Joan Edney and Sybil Hart and Lance Sergeant Marion Holmes-Bailey, all of No. 7 Command Signals, who earned British Empire Medals for their efforts over the hectic period of the landings.
+Those who worked to build, operate and maintain communications in England for the vast invasion army were also rewarded for their efforts, including Auxiliary Territorial Service Sergeants Joan Edney and Sybil Hart and Lance Sergeant Marion Holmes-Bailey, all of No. 7 Command Signals, who earned British Empire Medals for their work over the hectic period of the landings.

 Three of the Military Medals were earned on Gold Beach where 50th (Northumbrian) Division landed.
 In Jig Sector on the western flank of Gold, the objective of 231st Infantry Brigade, the tactical headquarters of 90th Field Regiment Royal Artillery landed with 1st Battalion, Dorset Regiment.
 In the signal section supporting 90th Field Regiment was Lance Corporal ‘Danny’ Bowstead, who came ashore at D+15 minutes.
 Throughout the day he operated his set under the most gruelling conditions.
 His medal recommendation, written by the commanding officer of 90th Field Regiment, recorded that his efforts contributed ‘in no small measure to the success of 1 DORSET’.
 Denis Arthur Bowstead was born on 26 August 1918.
 A pre-war Territorial Army soldier, he served with 50th (Northumbrian) Divisional Signals in the Western Desert Campaign and in the invasion of Sicily before returning to the United Kingdom in November 1943 to prepare for D-Day.
 After the war he joined the General Post Office as an engineer; he was in the British Telecom tower when it was bombed by the IRA in 1971.
 Danny Bowstead was also awarded the Efficiency Medal (Territorial).
 An extremely modest man, he never wore his medals, although he confessed to being proud to see his name on the gallantry awards boards in the Corps museum.
 He died on 16 May 2014, aged 95.